SamaShaik/AgroSense/README.md

-# 🌱 Crop Recommendation System
+# 🌱AgroSense - Crop Recommendation System

 A **machine learning-based web application** that recommends the most suitable crop for cultivation based on soil nutrients and environmental conditions.
 This system helps farmers and agricultural experts make data-driven decisions to improve productivity.